fabferri/about-k8s/aks-hands-on/aks-07-mongodb/Readme.md

 After you create the PersistentVolumeClaim, the Kubernetes control plane looks for a PersistentVolume that satisfies the claim's requirements.
 If the control plane finds a suitable PersistentVolume with the same StorageClass, it binds the claim to the volume. <br>
 For dynamically provisioned PersistentVolumes, the default reclaimPolicy field is "Delete".
 This means that a dynamically provisioned volume is automatically deleted when a user deletes the corresponding PersistentVolumeClaim. <br>

-In our case the PersistentVolumeClaim is created without storageClassName set, than the default StorageClass is used that has a **provisioner: disk.csi.azure.com** and **reclaimPolicy: Delete** <br>
+In our case the PersistentVolumeClaim is created without storageClassName set, then the default StorageClass is used that has a **provisioner: disk.csi.azure.com** and **reclaimPolicy: Delete** <br>

 ```yaml
 apiVersion: v1